 An exploration of the basic principles of conditioning and learning.
 The course covers the phenomena of Pavlovian and operant conditioning as well as their place in the larger theoretical framework of psychology.
 The course also covers application of these principles to understanding social and individual behavior.
 Prerequisite: 235.
-Offered every year.
+Typically offered every semester.

 330 Perception.
 (4)

 An exploration of the ways in which we construct a world of things and events from the flow of stimulus energy.
 Covers such topics as color vision, form perception, perception of space and movement, perceptual constancies, and music and speech perception.
 Prerequisite: 111.
-Offered every year.
+Typically offered every year.

 331 Cognitive Processes.
 (4)

 The study of the higher mental processes.
 Special emphasis is given to perception, memory, attention, imagery, problem solving, decision making, and language.
 Prerequisite: 111.
-Offered every year.
+Typically offered every semester.

 340 Physiological Psychology.
 (4)